 Next to “recruiting” volunteers, training is perhaps one of the most challenging elements of leading in Children’s Ministry.
-Here are 13 different ways to train volunteers:
+But our real job is to equip God’s people to do the work of ministry (see Ephesians 4:12)

 1. Annual Event